HALO Workshop – Implementation Task Sheet

 Component Platform Names

-When defining components, use the following platform names:
+When defining components, use the following platform names and functions:

 HALO Profiles